 - read-out electronics for the thermal conductivity sensors

-Sensors with read-out electronics are now available, offering output signals such as USB, I2C or analog in various packages.
+Sensors with read-out electronics are available, offering output signals such as USB, CAN, WIFI, analog in various packages.

 Please refer to our Products page for more information.

 Standard or Custom

 Xensor has a range of standard sensors readily available.
 If your optimum configuration is not offered, it may be possible to develop a custom product for you, tailored to your specifications.

 Often it can be worthwhile to first try out one of our standard sensors, to evaluate the suitability of their measurement principle.
 We are happy to advise you on the possibilities of the your requirements.

 When developing a custom product, we usually do the following steps, some of them iterated if necessary.

 Many of our customers highly value the confidentiality of their custom development.
 With us your custom development is in trustworthy and capable hands.

 On the Custom Projects page you can find some examples of commercialized developments.